Bleizaun/TypeToMe/readme.md

 `/typetome quests`
 * Toggles quests typing on/off.
 Default: On.
-* Putting this twice in one macro lets you skip typing and accept/complete just the currently opened quest.
-Useful for when you are under time pressure - or just can't be bothered to type at the moment.
+* Putting this twice in one macro lets you skip typing and directly accept/complete the currently opened quest.
+Useful for when you are in a spawn location - or just can't be bothered to type that moment.

 `/typetome items`
 * Toggles item typing on/off.
 Default: On.